Are iPhones Really Better for Privacy? Comparative Study of iOS and Android Apps

 These differences in revenue streams and control over app distribution are often cited to explain the alleged differences in the efforts each platform has made to restrict personal data flows and protect user privacy.
 Of the two, Apple has arguably placed a larger emphasis on privacy, seeking to gain a competitive advantage by appealing to privacy-concerned consumers~\cite{martin_role_2017}.
-For instance, as early as 2011, Apple started to phase out all permanent device identifiers, in favour of a user-resettable advertising identifier.
+For instance, as early as 2011, Apple started to phase out all permanent device identifiers, in favour of a user-resettable Advertising Identifier (AdId)~--~also called Identifier for Advertisers (IDFA).
 At their 2019 developer conference, Apple announced a ban on most third-party tracking from children's apps, a particularly vulnerable group of app users.
-And in 2021, starting with iOS~14.5, Apple requires developers to ask users for permission before accessing the Advertising Identifier (AdId)~--~also called Identifier for Advertisers (IDFA) on iOS~--~or engaging in tracking practices.
+And in 2021, starting with iOS~14.5, Apple requires developers to ask users for permission before accessing the AdId or engaging in advertising-related tracking.
 While Google has followed Apple's lead in restricting the use of permanent identifiers, it currently does not allow Android users to prevent apps from accessing the AdId.

 Given the differences between these business models and the greater emphasis on privacy by Apple, it would be reasonable to assume that the iOS ecosystem would be the more privacy-protective in general, in terms of the kinds of data that can be shared, and the extent of third-party sharing.
 However, little recent empirical research has tested these assumptions in detail, by comparing privacy practices of apps on the two ecosystems at scale.
 This work fills this gap, by examining the privacy behaviours of apps on the Apple App Store and Google Play, comparing them explicitly, and examining how particular design decisions underlying the two ecosystems might affect user privacy.